eonist/eonist.github.io/_posts/_temp/_2017-09-22-researching-the-hidden.md

 https://www.amazon.com/Research-Chicago-Writing-Editing-Publishing/dp/0226065669/ref=cm_cr_arp_d_product_top?ie=UTF8

 ### Tips:
 1. If you have to research something over many days.
-Its helpful to write down a manifesto of your findings.
-That you can review from now and then to avoid making your brain all mixed.
+It's helpful to write down a manifesto of your findings.
+That you can review now and then to avoid making your brain all mixed.
 You need to force your brain to try the illogical but sometimes you need to stop being illogical and straighten it out again.
 Figuratively speaking.

 2. Eat food with lots of fat.
-Walnuts, milk products, meat etc. The brain consume lots of calories when its thinking hard.
-Indulge. yes youll gain weight.
+Walnuts, milk products, meat etc. The brain consume lots of calories when it's thinking hard.
+Indulge. yes you'll gain weight.
 But this isn't forever.
-Its a short amount of time.
-Also you need to move around alot to let oxygen flow to your brain so you shouldn't gain that much weight.
+It's a short amount of time.
+Also you need to move around a lot to let oxygen flow to your brain so you shouldn't gain that much weight.

 ### Warning:
 Don't do this kind of intense research everyday.
 Or you wont be able to see the forest for the trees.
 You lose your mind and probably get less intelligent over time.
-If you race-drive your car too much it will deteriorate.
-But if you need to escape the police now and then then go for it.
+If you race-drive a car too much it will deteriorate.
+But if you need to escape the police now and then, then go hit the turbo button.
 Do it once in a while.
 Then go back to regular problem solving.
 Where you solve mini problems until you've solved enough of them that it makes up a big solution.